Flags lowered to honor firefighter killed in Maine

 - Trump budget to include $100M for Ivanka's women's fund

-Maine Gov. Janet Mills lowered flags to half-staff in the firefighter’s honor.
-She says his life and service exemplified “unfaltering courage, selflessness and love for his fellow man.”
+Maine Gov. Janet Mills lowered flags to half-staff to honor Barnes.
+She said his life and service exemplified “unfaltering courage, selflessness and love for his fellow man.”

+The day started with a private Mass for Barnes in Old Orchard, where he grew up.
+Then a procession escorted Barnes’ body up I-95 to South Portland, where the casket was placed in a fire truck.

+From there, the procession headed across the Casco Bay Bridge where fire boats saluted Barnes en route to the civic center.